Standard Shopping vs Performance Max: How to Decide What to Run

 Common Mistakes I See

-No audience signals, no Customer Match list.
+No audience signals or Customer Match list.

 The Bottom Line